 Vacuum cleaning, sweeping and mopping the floor raise the heart rate and can be incorporated into a cardiovascular workout.
 Lifting and moving heavy objects such as furniture can be incorporated into your strength training, while cleaning windows, hanging curtains and washing walls all have a stretching component.
 However, with vigorous cleaning comes the risk of over-exertion; necks and backs are particularly at risk of injury.

-Make sure to maintain good alignment while doing all of these exercises in order to minimize your chances of injury.
+Make sure to maintain good alignment while doing all of these exercises in order to minimise your chances of injury.

 These are a great low-impact exercise to activate the gluteal muscles and core, and can be done while vacuuming the staircase.
 Keep your knees no further forward than your toes, and bend from the hips as you push up onto the standing leg by squeezing your backside muscles.